 Ask your peers about their feelings and emotions during the current racial climate.
 You should want to know how they feel and what you can do to contribute positive energy to the struggle.
 They might say something that changes your perspective.
 You might start living life a different way; you never know.
 Don’t avoid that kind of feedback.

 Advocate for faculty and staff of color to be hired in your field or area of influence.
 Professors and various levels of administration can play a large part in this.
 We need more staff of color.
 The youth need more positive role models and influences to help guide them in decision- making and creating a stable foundation for the journey of life.
 We need more representation and also to diversify.
 When you do that, you get more perspectives and can create an environment conducive to everyone’s growth.
 Don’t just cater to three-fourths of the population.

 Amplify our experiences so they can be seen and heard for what they are.
 And if others want to be allies to us, they should listen to and try to amplify our voices.
 Uplift our voices so that people who wouldn’t normally listen to us will hear us and understand us.
 This doesn’t only pertain to the POC that you are directly in contact with.
 It also pertains to POC who have contributed to different fields of study and expertise.
 Acknowledge and amplify their work as well!
 Too many times when POC are vulnerable and share their experiences, they are diminished and sometimes even discredited by others.
 If you aren’t a POC, then you will struggle understanding our experiences.
 Diminishing and playing them down doesn’t help you understand either.
 We all have a role to fill in the current racial climate—whether we know it or not.
 Don’t diminish and downplay, amplify and uplift.

-The full recording of our student panel can be found at calvin.edu/spark.
+The full audio recording of our student panel can be found here.